brycepfrimmer/3350Project/README.md

 	-> src is for *.java files
 		src folder contains three packages:
 			1) CMMS
-				-CMMS class is the main program class, from this class everything else gets run -CMMSInterface, AddVehicle, EditVehicle, ViewVehicle, Addpart, EditPartsList, UpdateKilometers are java classes for generating	and running the GUI -InsurancePolicy, PartsList, Vehicle are object classes for items created by the system
+				-CMMS class is the main program class, from this class everything else gets run, it is our primary GUI -CMMSInterface, AddVehicle, EditVehicle, ViewVehicle, Addpart, EditPartsList, UpdateKilometers are java classes for generating	and running the GUI -InsurancePolicy, PartsList, Vehicle are object classes for items created by the system